Cleancoindev2/fluidity-tap-scripts/README.md

 ./bin/exit-fluidity-tap
 ```

-7. FluidityTap should now be in the wallet and can be burned once.
+7. FluidityTap should now be in the wallet and can be burned once the real world assets are sold.

 ```bash
 ./bin/burn-fluidity-tap